Description of Taxa

 Stone above rock: a free-standing single wall above jointed granite, separated by a glacially scoured surface and a thin soil.
 The wall is part of the “stone domain” as defined here.
 The rock is not.
 Kennebunkport, ME.

-There are seven hierarchical ranks within the this provisional stone taxonomy.
-The most inclusive rank, “universe,” is informally defined only so that the “stone domain,” the next-most inclusive rank, can be isolated from it.
-Below the level of the stone domain, each of these taxonomic ranks –class, family, type, and subtype– are explicitly defined and are analogous to the groupings of the Linnaean taxonomy for life forms.
+There are six hierarchical ranks within the this provisional stone taxonomy.
+The most inclusive rank, “bulk historic material culture,” is informally defined only so that the “stone domain,” the next-most inclusive rank, can be isolated from it.
+Below the level of the stone domain, each of these taxonomic ranks –class, family, type, subtype, and variant– are explicitly defined and are analogous to the groupings of the Linnaean taxonomy for life forms.
 At the most specific level of classification, the variability is too great to specify a taxonomic rank.
 Instead, we recommend using a consistent set of descriptors (modifying labels) equivalent to the “Var” (variety) name in the Linnaean taxonomy.

 There is one universe of bulk material culture.